2025 Memory Tree

 Tracy Hall, 300 Main Street

-Your optional contribution towards the 19 Days of the Valley will be greatly appreciated.
+Your optional contribution towards Haven Giving Days will be greatly appreciated.
 Please make checks out to “Norwich Lions Club”.

 The tradition of Lions Club memory trees started when our own Phil Wheeler became District 45 governor in 1979 and encouraged clubs in the state to use memory trees to promote the holiday spirit.
 Norwich has had a memory tree since then, starting with the efforts of Norwich Lions: Joe Grant, Red Logan, Jack Van Horn, Len Cook, Jim Southworth, Bob Huke, and Howie Berryman.